GospelSounders/adventhymnals/content/02.christ-in-song/03.101-200/08.171-180/10.Come-to-Me/docs.md

 ---
+title: |
-title: 180.
-Come to Me
+    180. Come to Me - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 180.
+Come to Me.
+With tearful eyes I look around; Life seems a dark and stormy sea, Yet, mid the gloom, I hear a sound, A heavenly whisper, "Come to me."
+    keywords:  |
-    keywords: Christ in Song, Come to Me, With tearful eyes I look around,
+        Christ in Song, adventhymnals, advent hymnals, Come to Me, With tearful eyes I look around.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 180. COME TO ME
+####  Christ in Song,

 ```txt
 1.